hnarayanan/pr-graph-generator/README.md

 By default, orphan branches appear in white with italic text, while branches with PRs appear in light blue.
 Primary branches (like `main`) are highlighted in lavender.
-(But these colours can be customized if you prefer others.)

-#### Find stale branches
+### Find stale branches

 Sometimes, you have branches that linger even though they don't have any commits ahead of their primary branch.
 These branches are